 (a) make an order fixing the costs of a party to the action or matter in accordance with this Order; or

-(b) make an order under the Legal Profession Act 2008 section 280(2).
+(b) make an order under the Legal Profession Uniform Law Application Act 2022 section 141(3).

 (2) The Court may make an order under subrule (1) on its own motion or on an application by a party.